Advisory group appointment opportunities:

 The Commissioner's Natural Heritage Advisory Committee advises Minnesota Department of Natural Resources programs on issues related to sustaining the state's natural heritage and biological diversity.
 Minnesota's natural heritage consists of its native prairies, forests, and wetlands and the native plants and animals that live here.
-The Committee is a citizen voice for protecting high quality natural resources and integrating conservation of these resources.
+The committee is a Minnesotan voice for protecting high quality natural resources and integrating conservation of these resources.

 This appointed Committee makes recommendations to these Minnesota Department of Natural Resources programs: